tpuschel/duality/core/README.md

 Remember that every elimination in DCC at any given time is either known to succeed or fail, or be indeterminate.
 It would be neat if there was a construct that could act upon that information, behaving one way if the elimination is ultimately successful, and behaving another if it is not.

-That construct is called Alternative (Alt), written as &nbsp; `else` &nbsp;, and acts as a binary infix operator, like the junctions above.
+That construct is called Alternative (Alt), written as `else`, and acts as a binary infix operator, like the junctions above.

 In contrast to the junctions however, 'else' only has meaning on the value level.
-As a type it is more similar to eliminations and variables; being present in expressions evaluation hasn't reached yet.
+As a type it is more similar to eliminations and variables: being present in expressions evaluation hasn't reached yet.

 Its behavior is relatively straightforward:

-Evaluating &nbsp; `e1 else e2` &nbsp;:
+Evaluating `e1 else e2`:
-- Evaluate e1: if it succeeds, yield e1.
+- Evaluate e1.
+If it succeeds, yield e1.
 - If it fails, evaluate e2 and yield the result of that.
 - If the result is indeterminate, yield `e1 else e2`.

-In this way, 'else' implements direct branching without needing an if-like construct; Instead of formulating Boolean expressions and acting on that, DCC uses the ternary status inherent in all of its objects.
+In this way, 'else' implements direct branching without needing an if-like construct.
+Instead of formulating Boolean expressions and acting on that, DCC uses the ternary status inherent in all of its objects.

 'Else' is an expression that is either one or the other of its constituents, and its type reflects that:

-`type-of (e1 else e2)` &nbsp; => &nbsp; `(type-of e1) | (type-of e2)`
+`type-of (e1 else e2)` `(type-of e1) | (type-of e2)`

 { Further content coming soon. }